Erudika/paraio.org/src/monolite/partials/033-restauth.md

 ### Creating "super" tokens

 Since v1.18.3 we've added the support for "super" JSON web tokens.
 These are just like normal tokens for users, but instead of authenticating users we can authenticate apps with them.
-The give clients full access to the API, bypassing permissions.
-You don't need to connect to a social identity provider like Facebook or Twitter - you simply generate the tokens on the client-side.
-Your code will need both the access key and secret key for this purpose.
+Such tokens give clients full access to the API.
+Super tokens can also be generated on the client-side but your code will need both the Para access key and secret key.
+**Be careful not to expose your Para secret key when using this method.**

 For example, lets assume we have some JavaScript app running in the browser and we need admin access to our Para app.
 We could use the [JavaScript client for Para](https://github.com/Erudika/para-client-js) but putting the secret key